-(23) This organ is made up of several hexagonal lobules [[LOB-yools]], which consist of this organ's namesake cells arranged around a central vein.
+(28) This organ is made up of several hexagonal lobules [[LOB-yools]], which consist of this organ's namesake cells arranged around a central vein.
 In the Cori cycle, lactose is moved into this organ where it is converted into glucose.
-Long-term alcohol abuse leads to Cirrhosis [[sih-ROH-siss]], which leads to deterioration of, for the point, what large abdominal organ which removes toxin from the blood and produces bile.
+Cirrhosis [[sih-ROH-siss]] of this organ can cause jaundice, or the yellowing of skin, often resulting from long-term alcohol abuse.
+For the point, name this large abdominal organ which removes toxins from the blood and produces bile.